FalkensMazeDev/youtube-w-analytics/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YouTube video embed system that adds tracking events to the start, pause, and completion of a video.
+YouTube video embed system that adds tracking for Universal Analytics Events to the start, pause, and completion of a video.

 == Description ==

-Description coming soon.
+Setup the Universal Analytics Javascript Object Name on the settings page, Usually "ga".
+Enter in the YouTube Video ID, the Title of the video you want to track, the height and width, and a few other customization options.
+Then using a simple shortcode call you are able to implement a tracked YouTube video onto any place you can use a shortcode.

 == Installation ==

-Installation coming soon.
+1. Install plugin and activate.
+2. Go to settings page and modify the Universal Analytics Object name.
+3. Go to the videos page and add your video that you want to embed with the settings you want.
+4. Enter in shortcode into page or post.

 == Frequently Asked Questions ==